Smart IT Staff Logo

 4. Choose the Right IT staffing Model

 IT staff augmentation has different pricing models, such as time & material vs fixed price contracts.
 Each model has its own benefits and drawbacks.
-For example, if you have an unpredictable workload, you can choose the time & material model, or a similar fixed price when the workload is steady and you need a predictable budget.
+For example, if you have an unpredictable workload, you can choose the time & material model, or a similar fixed price when the workload is steady, and you need a predictable budget.

 Vet each model against your needs and choose the one that seems to be most profitable for your business needs.